-Service Unit # will be hosting a National S'mores Night event.

-Our Service Unit volunt council staff with leads 8/1/2018 . • - ıan
+Service Unit #\\\\\ will be hosting a National S'mores Night event.
+Our Service Unit volunteers will be inviting our local community and will provide council staff with leads gathered at the event and a post-event summary no later than August 16th.

-Service Unit # nit # Serving the area (s)
+Service Unit # Serving the area (s).

-Date chosen for event: 8/9 8/10 8/11 8/12 or
+Date chosen for event : 8/8 8/9 8/10 or 8/11 or

-Time of Event (suggested 1.5 hours):
+Time of Event (sugges ted 1.5 hours):

 Location and Address of Event:

-Invitations or Advertise ement will take place e in the follo owing mann ers:
+Invitations or Advertis sement will take pl ace in - the following ma nners:

-Facebook Event Flyers Ad Ads on Community publications

-Posts to Online Community Pages her:
+FacebookEver Posts to Online (